harpine/MLproject/README.md

 ```
 Where:
 `MACHINES` is the type of machine that will be run.
 The different possibilities are: `all` (run all in report cited machines), `best` (run the two best submission on kaggle), `logistic_reg`, `knn`, `random_forest`, `short_neuralnetwork` or `mlp_neuralnetwork`.
 Be aware that certain networks are very long to run! *Default is "best"*
 - `Machine_subname` is the subname of the machine.
-The given string will be concatenated to the name of the type of the machine.$
+The given string will be concatenated to the name of the type of the machine.

 To plot the boxplots of the first best retained models, run:
 ```